openstreetmap/stateofthemap-2019/codeofconduct/index.md

 ## Contact Information

-You can email the OpenStreetMap US board with any concerns at [board@stateofthemap.org](mailto:board@stateofthemap.org).
+You can email the State of the Map organizing team with any concerns at [team@stateofthemap.org](mailto:team@stateofthemap.org).

-If you need immediate assistance, email the board.
-In case of emergency, call 911.
+If you need immediate assistance, email the team.
+For police assistance call 101, for any other emergency cal 112.